Two-Stage Penalized Regression Screening to Detect Biomarker-Treatment Interactions in Randomized Clinical Trials: Introduction

 \section{Introduction}

-Recent developments in medicine have seen a shift toward targeted therapeutics \citep{collins2015new}.
-It has been shown that individual variability can often contribute to differences in response to the same treatment \citep{khoury2012population}.
-For example, a strong association of carbamazepine-induced Stevens-Johnsons syndrome and the human leukocyte antigen-B (HLA-B)*1502 allele was reported \citep{locharernkul2011pharmacogenetic}.
-Another example is the Class II allele HLA-DRB1*07:01 that has been associated with lapatinib-induced liver injury \citep{parham2016comprehensive}.
+Recent developments in medicine have seen a shift toward targeted therapeutics.
+It has been shown that individual variability can often contribute to differences in response to the same treatment.
+For example, patients with leukemia respond to the treatment with all-trans retinoic acid if they have the PML-RARA translocation \citep{sawyers2008cancer}.
+Conversely, use of some drugs can lead to increased risk to patients with specific genetic variants, e.g. the Class II allele HLA-DRB1*07:01 has been associated with lapatinib-induced liver injury \citep{parham2016comprehensive}.
 Detecting such interactions between biomarkers and treatments in randomized clinical trials is of growing interest.

-Discovering biomarker-treatment interactions helps identify baseline predictive biomarkers in clinical trials \citep{robert2014use}: biomarkers which influence treatment efficacy can be used to find the subgroup of patients who are most likely to benefit from the new treatment, as well as being used to predict subgroup treatment effects \citep{wang2016twophaseind}.
+Discovering biomarker-treatment interactions helps identify predictive biomarkers: biomarkers which influence treatment efficacy can be used to find the subgroup of patients who are most likely to benefit from the new treatment, as well as to predict subgroup treatment effects.
 Consequently, new adaptive design approaches can be used in settings where there are genetically-driven subgroups to improve efficiency \citep{wason2015bayesian}.
 Furthermore, the discovery of novel biomarker-treatment interactions may result in the identification of new disease susceptibility loci, providing insights into the biology of diseases.
 Such outcomes are very much aligned with the goals of precision medicine: to enable the provision of ``the right drug at the right dose to the right patient'' \citep{collins2015new}.